 Yes, but remember it is still just an estimate.

 You might decide, for example, to go back to your car budget and reduce how much you spend to buy a car.

-You might find a way of cutting back on those huge car parking and garage costs.
+You might find a way of cutting back on those huge car parking, garage and miscellaneous costs.

-You might just acknowledge that your car’s value will depreciate and that you will not get the interest you would have got on the money you spent to buy the car.
+You might acknowledge that, yes, your car’s value will depreciate and that you will not get the interest you would have got on the money you spent to buy the car.

 Alternatively, you might be able to share a car with another driver and split the costs between you.

 Find out more